 Getting Healthy Without a Fitbit

 While Fitbits are fun gadgets to have, they’re definitely not necessary for improving your health.
 Instead, try out one of these apps for a few weeks (or longer) to see if it provides enough motivation for you to change your physical activity habits.
+You can even try some Chrome extensions to help with fitness.

 Still not convinced?
 There are a few questions you should ask yourself before you buy a Fitbit.